PlayDataLab/playdatalab.github.io/SampleProjectEarthquakesDepth.md

 ## [Open the project](https://jaafreitas.github.io/scratch-dataviewer/?project_url=/scratch/EarthquakesAroundGlobe.sb3)

-Dataset includes

-* Magnitude
-* Depth
-* Latitude
-* Longitude
-* Day/Month/Year

-For all the earthquakes with magnitude 6 or above that occurred in the last 100 years
+The dataset used for this project includes the magnitude, depth, latitude, longitude and day/year of earthquakes with magnitude > 6 recorded in the last century.
+It shows how the depth of the earthquake is related to its magnitude.

 ![]()

-Dataset:

-Sources:

-### Related projects

-* Earthquakes around the globe
-* Depth
-* Volcanos around the globe